 Riley Visits Mateo is a story told by a Mom, an early childhood educator, for a child who visits her son on a play-date.
 I included it to show other settings and give you a glimpse into my educational program for teachers called Connecting to Children an entirely constructivist, locally conducted, year-long investigation into how one behaves with children at the most fundamental level.
 To prove competence, each participant in the program creates a Performance of Understanding, one for each of the four modules.
 In the final module, D4, that performance is to create a Learning Story that begins with children's initiative and demonstrates the participant's attentiveness to either cooperation or perseverance.

-Joy with the Marble Run, in English, or Alegría con la ejecución de Mármol , in Español, highlights a focus on cooperative action, the kind of story when retold to the class helps develop a constructive, cooperative, democratic culture in the school.
+Joy with the Marble Run, in English, or Alegría con la ejecución de Mármol, in Español, highlights cooperative action, the kind of story when retold to the class helps develop a constructive, cooperative, democratic culture in the school.

 Sascha and the Pattern Blocks

-Workshop Materials is an offer of a package of things related to this one video of Jolene painting.
-You get a 1' 42" video of Jolene painting (below) which you can download from VIMEO, a 16 page PDF document (one picture per page without text) for workshop participants to try their hand at writing a Learning Story after watching the video, and the POWERPOINT or PDF of the Learning Story I, Tom, wrote and gave the child, with those same images.
-My version isn't a "right" answer; it is one person's view, mine, as an educator who spent many years thinking about children's paintings.
-We all bring different perspectives to this work.
-Mine is but one.
+Here is a 1' 42" video of Jolene painting (below) which you can download from VIMEO, a 16 page PDF document (one picture per page without text) for workshop participants to try their hand at writing a Learning Story after watching the video, and the Learning Story below the video that Tom and Holly Koehler wrote and gave the child, with the same images.
+Our version isn't a "right" answer, since there is no correct way to write a Learning Story.
+We are both educators who have spent over 20 years thinking about children's paintings.
+We all bring different perspectives to this work, which is precious.